 Here is a list of the sports that are great for kids and what your kid can expect to learn from them:

-Archery is an uncommon sport but a very interesting activity.
+Archery is an uncommon sport but a very interesting activity for kids.
 Archery clubs are very popular in middle schools and high schools where you get taught the proper way to shoot a bow and arrow.
 Even if there isn't a team available near you, joining an archery club will help you steady your hand, improve your aim and better your hand-eye coordination.
 This is an interesting skill to master and is quite the conversation starter.

 It's not unexpected for every kid to try baseball or softball at least once when they're young, and it's for good reason.
 Baseball is a team sport and helps build a sense of community, team spirit, strength, and endurance.
 Have your kid try baseball and see if they find a passion for it.
 Baseball is a great way to build friendships and confidence.